draiverivan/draiverivan/README.md

 ### Hi there, I have started to study Java 👋
-🌱 I’m currently learning Head First Java™ Second Edition
+🌱 I’m currently learning Java

 🤔 I’m looking for help with some exercises to practice more
 <!--